Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Introduction

-With the expansion of global internet infrastructure in recent years, real-time network diagnostics and monitoring have become extremely important for both technical and non-technical users \cite{b8}.
-Most of the available diagnostic tools in the traditional sense serve a select few professionals rather than more general groups.
-This paper introduces \SystemName{}, a community-driven, open-source platform that provides democratic access to scalable, real-time network measurements.
-Unlike similar tools, \SystemName{} empowers all users, including experts and non-technicals, to carry out networking diagnostics such as ping, traceroute, and DNS lookups from a globally distributed network of user-hosted probes. \SystemName{} seeks to bridge technical complexity with ease of use through an intuitive \FrontEnd{} and REST API.
+This paper introduces \GlobalpingSystemName{}, an open-source community-driven platform that provides democratic access to architecturally scalable real-time network measurements.
+Unlike similar tools, \GlobalpingSystemName{} empowers all users, including experts and non-technical users, to perform networking diagnostics such as ping, traceroute, and DNS lookups via a globally distributed network of user-hosted, containerized probes.

-This paper presents the novel benefits of \SystemName{} compared to existing tools like RIPE Atlas.
-It illustrates flexible, community-powered architecture, which makes it a valuable resource for real-time performance monitoring of the Internet and network troubleshooting.
-This paper makes the following contribution to the literature: \begin{itemize} \item Presenting the only community-driven network diagnostic tool for every user base. \item A comparative study on \SystemName's advantages over similar tools. \item A user study comparing \SystemName{} to RIPE Atlas. \end{itemize}
+\GlobalpingSystemName{} illustrates a flexible, community-powered architecture, making it a valuable resource for real-time Internet and network performance monitoring and network troubleshooting. \GlobalpingSystemName{} makes the following contribution to the literature. \begin{itemize} \item A platform democratizing ND through low-barrier access, designed to be natively embedded into modern CI/CD pipelines and communication tools, embracing containerization and ephemeral infrastructure instead of using stable, long-term hardware probes, enabling real-time measurements with a WebSocket architecture. \item A comparative study of \GlobalpingSystemName's advantages over similar tools. \item A user study comparing \GlobalpingSystemName{} with RIPE Atlas. \end{itemize}

+In addition to being the first to introduce several features, such as real-time measurements, our user study reveals that Globalping is superior in usability and accessibility compared to traditional global ND tools.
+The study involved 40 users with completely random backgrounds and found that Globalping had a SUS score of 65.62, significantly higher than RIPE Atlas's score of 42.38.
+Users performed a ping task in half the time in Globalping, which is 3.23 minutes on average, compared to RIPE Atlas, which took 6.87 minutes, highlighting its usefulness in accelerating and democratizing access to real-time ND.

-The following section will provide a background on networking concepts that can be niche.
-Section 3 will focus on \SystemName's high-level capabilities, node setup, and official integrations that can expedite workflows.
-Section 4 will elaborate on the implementation of \SystemName{}, delving into its architecture and security practices.
-Section 5 will present our comparative and user study results on \SystemName{}.
+In addition to our results, the following section provides background on some concepts.
+Section 3 will focus on \GlobalpingSystemName's high-level capabilities, node setup, and official integrations that can expedite workflows.
+Section 4 will elaborate on the implementation of \GlobalpingSystemName{}, its architecture, and security practices.
+Section 5 presents the results of our comparative and user study on \GlobalpingSystemName{}.
 We will interpret those results in the discussion section, present academic papers related to our work, and finally conclude our work.